mrchrisster/pitrex/README.md

 **MAKE SURE YOU DON'T USE `/mnt/c` DIR.
 FOR SOME REASON IT MAKES COMPILING MUCH SLOWER**

 You can access your dev dir from windows from `\\wsl$\Ubuntu\home`
 In `pitrex/loader/Makefile` I have it set up that it automatically copies the new version to the SD card.
-SD cards don't get auto-mounted in WSL so I mount the SD to Ubuntu everytime I run Makefile.
+SD cards don't get auto-mounted in WSL so it mounts the SD to Ubuntu everytime you run Makefile.
 If you wish to change the drive letter, update these lines in `/pitrex/loader/Makefile`:

 `sudo mount -t drvfs f: /mnt/f`
 `cp loader.pit /mnt/f`